 Member Companies may invite Healthcare Professionals to Company Events and Third Party Organised Educational Events.
-The principles and criteria set out in this Chapter 1 shall apply to all such Events supported in any way by Member Companies, irrespective of who organises the Event.

-1. Event Programme
+01. Event Programme

 The Event programme should directly relate to the specialty and/or medical practice of the Healthcare Professionals who will attend the Event or be sufficiently relevant to justify the attendance of the Healthcare Professionals.
 For Third Party Organised Educational Events, the agenda should be under the sole control and responsibility of the third party organiser.